jumakki/esphome-ensto/README.md

 2. Press bluetooth pairing button from the thermostat for few seconds until blue led starts to blink.
 3. Power up ESP32.
 It will automatically detect that the thermostat is in pairing mode and it will save the pairing information permanently for future connecions.
 After that ESP32 will automatically reconnect when ever it, or the thermostat, is restarted.

+It is recommended to adjust device's own temperature setting so that it is close to wanted temperature.
+That way any failure in Home Assistant, WiFi, ESP32, bluetooth or this code can be mitigated by turning the ESP32 off.
+Boost offsets used to control the thermostat have reasonable timeouts to give control back to the thermostat within about 30 minutes.

 # Integration to Home-assistant
 Add ESPHome integration to Home-assistant from **Configuration - Devices & Services**